Through the Darkness (album)

-Through The Darkness is the third album by New York City glam punk band D Generation.
+Through The Darkness is the third album by New York City glam punk band D Generation, released on February 23, 1999.
 It was their second released via Columbia Records, and their last release until 2016.
 It is the only D Generation album without founding member and guitarist Richard Bacchus, who was replaced by Todd Youth.
 The album was produced by T. Rex and David Bowie producer Tony Visconti.
 Drummer Michael Wildwood's writing credits on "Lonely" and "Cornered" are listed under his actual name of "Michael Reich."

 D Generation broke up a month after its release; the band eventually regrouped to record a new album, Nothing Is Anywhere, which was released 17 years later, in 2016.
 "Helpless" was taken from the record as a single; the single appeared in the movie The Faculty.

 Critical reception

 CMJ New Music Report wrote that the album's "relentless power chords could light up all of Times Square."